silveralcid/dev-log/README.md

 # dev-log

-A personal log of my experiences in the path to becomind a full-fledged programmer.
+A personal log about my learning journey into programming.